OracularIS/autest/docs/Creating_Tests.md

 Will return two rows to the framework which can then be logged.
 We utilize this technique in a MOCA test to publish information about each step in the script.

-Developing MOCA based tests requires us to trace the use case first from the front-end to extract the MOCA Commands.
+Developing MOCA based tests requires us to trace the use case first from the front-end to extract the MOCA commands.
 We need to understand how we can easily identify the commands that were executed from the front-end, as those are the ones that will then be used in the test.
 The idea is to make the MOCA based test run the same commands as the front-end so that it can expose issues easily.

 This section describes the steps involved in MOCA based tests: